tspspi/outreachspeedoflight/README.md

   as initially created.

-Note that invalid setting of those parameters might clip some graphs or cause some strange behaviour of the user interface.
+Note that invalid setting of those parameters might clip some graphs or cause some strange behavior of the user interface.